github/gh-gei/README.md

 ## Azure DevOps to GitHub Migration Usage

-GEI-CLI is a cross-platform .NET Core console application.
 Execute the executable without any parameters to learn about the options.
 General usage will use the `generate-script` option to create a script that can be used to migrate all repositories from an Azure DevOps org and re-wire Azure Boards and Azure Pipelines connections.

 ### Command line
 ```